PDTurner1/security_tool1/README.md

 Patrick Turner
 CSC 842-DT1
 Dr. Welu
-5/24/2026
+06/04/2026

-Watcher Lite 1.0
+Watcher Lite 1.1

 Watcher lite is a lightweight system designed to sit behind a firewall to provide a second level of security for a local network.

-Tool1
+New files include:

-watcherlite10.py - python tool
+watcherlite1_1.py - new (modified) python tool.

-Documentation - tool documentation
+Watcher_lite_1_1_Documentation - tool documentation.

-/ai subdirectory - contains initial interaction with Claude and the origninal file provided by Claude
+bad_ips.txt - list of three RFC5737 addresses that can be excluded from scan.

+installation.txt - text file on installing Watcherlite 1.1.

+requirements.txt - text file on requirements to run Watcherlite 1.1.

+UDP scan - screenshot of watcherlite 1.1 alerting on a UDP scan.

 Email me at patrick.turner@trojans.dsu.edu with any questions or concerns.